rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 a literary language and its representation of phenomena attestable in the greater Erzya language is profoundly limited.
 The division of Erzya dialects according to Bubrix distinguishes five basic dialect types.
-The dialects can be presented as: (1) the Central or Kozlovka-Mokshalei dialects; (2) the Western or Insar dialects; (3) the Northwestern or Alatyr' dialects; (4) the Southeastern or Sura dialects, and (5) the mixed or Drakino-Shoksha dialects (see Feoktistov 1990: XXXIV-XLII; Cygankin 2000b: 19–40; Ermuškin 2004: 5–10, as well as individual treatises: Davydov 1963: 118–233 (Bol'she-Ignatovski dialect – Alatyr'); Markov 1961: 7–99 (Prialatyrski dialect – Alatyr'); Nadʹkin 1968: 3–198 (Nizhnep'yanski –
+The dialects can be presented as: (1) the Central or Kozlovka-Mokshalei dialects; (2) the Western or Insar dialects; (3) the Northwestern or Alatyrʹ dialects; (4) the Southeastern or Sura dialects, and (5) the mixed or Drakino-Shoksha dialects (see Feoktistov 1990: XXXIV-XLII; Cygankin 2000b: 19–40; Ermuškin 2004: 5–10, as well as individual treatises: Davydov 1963: 118–233 (Bol'she-Ignatovski dialect – Alatyrʹ); Markov 1961: 7–99 (Prialatyrski dialect – Alatyrʹ); Nadʹkin 1968: 3–198 (Nizhnep'yanski –
-Alatyr') ; Obʺedkin 1961: 100–196 (Staro-Turdakovski dialect – Insar); Cygankin 1961:
+Alatyrʹ) ; Obʺedkin 1961: 100–196 (Staro-Turdakovski dialect – Insar); Cygankin 1961:
 294–395 (Shugurova dialect – Sura); Âkuškin 1961: 197–293 (Drakinski dialect –
 Drakino-Shoksha)).
 The problem is that this set of dialect types is little more than a depiction of the phonetic characteristics of the various Erzya dialects on the territory of